GaryLocke91/52167_programming_and_scripting_project/README.md

 pl.show()
 ```

+The histograms below allow for the easy identification of the distribution and frequency of the variables within the data set.

 **Sepal Length**
 ![Sepal Length](sepal_length_histogram.png)

 As established in the generated summary file, the average sepal length is 5.8cm, the minimum value is 4.3cm, the maximum is 7.9cm, and the standard deviation is 0.8cm.
 The histogram above illustrates the frequency of these values.
 The minimum value of sepal length starts on the x-axis at 4.3cm and the maximum value finishes on the x-axis at 7.9cm.
 The y-axis also shows the frequency in which these values occur.
-The histogram bars appear to peak around the 5.5cm to 6.0cm range, which demonstrates that the highest frequency of sepal length values are in this range.
+The histogram bars appear to peak around the 5.0cm to 6.5cm range, which demonstrates that the highest frequency of sepal length values are in this range.
+The two most notable peaks occur at approximately 5.0cm and 6.4cm.

 **Sepal Width**
 ![Sepal Width](sepal_width_histogram.png)

 As established in the generated summary file, the average sepal width is 3.1cm, the minimum value is 2.0cm, the maximum is 4.4cm, and the standard deviation is 0.4cm.
 The histogram above illustrates the frequency of these values.
 The minimum value of sepal width starts on the x-axis at 2.0cm and the maximum value finishes on the x-axis at 4.4cm.
 The y-axis also shows the frequency in which these values occur.
-The histogram bars appear to peak around the 3.0cm to 3.2cm range, which demonstrates that the highest frequency of sepal width values are in this range.
+The histogram bars appear to peak around the 2.7cm to 3.3cm range, which demonstrates that the highest frequency of sepal width values are in this range.
+The most notable peak occurs at approximately 3.0cm.

 **Petal Length**
 ![Petal Length](petal_length_histogram.png)

 As established in the generated summary file, the average petal length is 3.8cm, the minimum value is 1.0cm, the maximum is 6.9cm, and the standard deviation is 1.8cm.
 The histogram above illustrates the frequency of these values.
 The minimum value of petal length starts on the x-axis at 1.0cm and the maximum value finishes on the x-axis at 6.9cm.
 The y-axis also shows the frequency in which these values occur.
 The histogram shows that although the average of petal length values is 3.05cm, the highest frequency of petal length values is not in this range.
 The frequency of this value is actually only around 3.0cm to 4.0cm.
-There are two peaks in the histogram around the 1.0cm to 2.0cm values and the 3.0cm to 4.0cm values.
+There are two peaks in the histogram around the 1.0cm to 2.0cm values and the 4.0cm to 5.5cm values.
+The most notable peak occurs at approximately 1.5cm.

 **Petal Width**
 ![Petal Width](petal_width_histogram.png)

 As established in the generated summary file, the average petal width is 1.2cm, the minimum value is 0.1cm, the maximum is 2.5cm, and the standard deviation is 0.8cm.
 The histogram above illustrates the frequency of these values.
 The minimum value of petal width starts on the x-axis at 0.1cm and the maximum value finishes on the x-axis at 2.5cm.
 The y-axis also shows the frequency in which these values occur.
-The histogram shows that although the average of petal length values is 1.19cm, there aappears to be 3 peaks in the frequency of the values of petal width, at 0.01cm, 1.5cm and 2.0cm.
+The histogram shows that although the average of petal length values is 1.19cm, there aappears to be three peaks in the frequency of the values of petal width, at approximately 0.01cm, 1.4cm and 1.8cm.
+The most notable peak occurs at approximately 0.2cm.

 ## 5. Bi-Variate Analysis
-A scatterplot is a plot used to display values for typically two variables for a set of data.
-The data are displayed as a collection of points, each having the value of one variable determining the position on the horizontal axis and the value of the other variable determining the position on the vertical axis.
+A scatterplot is a plot used to display values for typically two variables of a data set.
+The data are displayed as a collection of points, each having the value of one variable determining the position on the horizontal x-axis and the value of the other variable determining the position on the vertical y-axis.
 [Ref: Scatterplot](https://en.wikipedia.org/wiki/Scatter_plot).
 This type of analysis will allow for a better understanding of the relationships between attributes.

+A scatterplot is created for the following variables:
+1. Sepal length and sepal width
+2. Petal length and petal width
+3. Sepal length and petal length
+4. Sepal width and petal width
+5. Sepal width and petal length
+6. Sepal length and petal width

+The data set is read using the ```read_csv()``` function from the Pandas library and stored in a variable as a DataFrame.
+[Ref: pandas.read_csv](https://pandas.pydata.org/pandas-docs/version/0.21.1/generated/pandas.read_csv.html) A DataFrame is a two-dimensional labelled data structure with columns of potentially different types, aligned in a tabular fashion in rows and columns.
+[Ref: DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) The column heading is suitably renamed for each variable, as they are to be the axis titles.
+To create the scatterplot for each set of variables, the Seaborn library is used.
+Seaborn is a statistical plotting library based on Matplotlib, and it provides a high-level interface for drawing attractive and informative statistical graphics.
+[Ref: Seaborn](https://towardsdatascience.com/data-visualization-using-seaborn-fc24db95a850)

+The ```sn.lmplot()``` function is used to generate the scatterplots.
+The ```x``` and ```y``` parameters allow the input variables to be specified, while the ```hue``` parameter sets the variables that define the subsets of the data, which in this case is the three iris species.
+[Ref: seaborn.lmplot](https://seaborn.pydata.org/generated/seaborn.lmplot.html) The ```pl.legend()``` function from the Pyplot library is used to plot a legend.
+The ```pl.grid()``` function applies grid lines to the plot area.
+In this instance, the ```which``` parameter is set to 'major' and the ```axis``` parameter is set to 'both' to show major grid lines on both the x-axis and y-axis.
+The ```pl.suptitle()``` function applies a title to the scatterplot and the ```fontsize``` parameter sets the font size to '16'.
+[Ref: Data visualisations](http://www.randalolson.com/2014/06/28/how-to-make-beautiful-data-visualizations-in-python-with-matplotlib) The ```pl.subplots_adjust``` function allows for the space at the top of the scatterplot to be defined by using the ```top``` parameter.
+[Ref: Title](https://stackoverflow.com/questions/16419670/increase-distance-between-title-and-plot-in-matplolib/56738085) The ```pl.show()``` function outputs the scatterplots in PNG format.

 ```Python
 iris_data = pd.read_csv('iris_data.csv')